The Essential Michael Jackson: Impact of album after death

 Following Jackson's death on June 25, the album sold 102,000 units in the US on the chart week ending July 1, 2009.
 The following week the album sold 125,000 units in the US on the chart week ending July 8, 2009 and was the third biggest-selling album of the week.
 In the UK, where the album had peaked at number two in 2005, it reached number one for seven consecutive weeks from the weeks ending July 11, 2009 to August 22, 2009, dethroning Jackson's own album, Number Ones, which topped the chart the week ending July 4, 2009.

-The album has been certified 5× platinum in the United States 9× Platinum in Australia and 6× Platinum in the United Kingdom with worldwide sales estimated around 6 million copies.
+The album has been certified 5× platinum in the United States 9× Platinum in Australia and 7× Platinum in the United Kingdom with worldwide sales estimated around 6 million copies.

 As of November 30, 2024, the album reached a new milestone by remaining on the Billboard 200 chart for 500 consecutive weeks.
 This is Jackson's second album to achieve this feat right after his album Thriller, which holds the record for 653 weeks on the chart.

+On 8 May 2026, the album returned to number 1 position on the official UK charts, due to the popularity of the biopic Michael.